ChurnCost.com

 All ChartMogul plans include the core subscription analytics suite: MRR, ARR, customer count, average revenue per customer, gross retention, net retention, churn by cohort, payment integrations with Stripe, Recurly, Chargebee, Braintree, and several others.
 The differences across tiers are quality-of-life and depth-of-analysis features.

-Launch plan additions over a free tier: Full historical data backfill, all standard metrics, single billing system integration, basic segmentation, email support.
+Starter additions over the free tier: Full historical data backfill, all standard metrics, single billing system integration, basic segmentation, email support.
 Designed for SaaS in the seed-to-Series-A range that needs reliable subscription metrics for fundraising decks and board reporting.

-Grow plan additions: Multi-billing-system support (consolidate Stripe and Recurly, for example), CRM integration with Salesforce or HubSpot, customer segmentation by enriched attributes, expansion-MRR breakdowns, basic API access.
-Designed for Series A to B SaaS that has outgrown spreadsheet reporting.
+Pro additions: Multi-billing-system support (consolidate Stripe and Recurly, for example), CRM integration with Salesforce or HubSpot, customer segmentation by enriched attributes, expansion-MRR breakdowns, custom metrics, and higher API rate limits.
+Designed for Series A to B SaaS that has outgrown spreadsheet reporting and needs audience-specific dashboards for finance, RevOps, and CS.

 Enterprise plan additions: Custom data residency, custom integrations, dedicated implementation team, custom SLAs, audit-grade reporting documentation.
 Designed for pre-IPO and public SaaS where the analytics platform has to survive auditor and underwriter scrutiny.